 Selection Process for Transfer Admission

 Successful transfer candidates have excelled academically in their 1L year and often place near the top of their first-year law class.
-They bring characteristics such as: work experience and demonstrated leadership, as well as intangible qualities that include energy, ambition, sound judgment, ability to overcome adversity, high ideals, and concern for the welfare of others.
+All applications are reviewed according to the Harvard Law Standards for Admission.
 Given the small number of transfer spaces available and a comparatively large and accomplished transfer applicant pool, some applicants who meet these characterizations cannot be offered admission.
 We cannot make estimates of an individual’s chances for admission.

 Law courses taken before matriculation at Harvard Law School will be considered part of the transfer student’s first year of J.D. studies and may not be used to meet any Harvard Law School upper-level requirements.
 Additionally, courses taken during your 1L year will not be included in HLS Latin honors calculations.

-Transfer students must satisfy the Law School’s first-year requirements (with the exception of the Problem Solving Workshop) by demonstrating completion of comparable courses at their prior institution or completion of qualifying courses after matriculation at HLS.
+Transfer students must satisfy the Law School’s first-year requirements by demonstrating completion of comparable courses at their prior institution or completion of qualifying courses after matriculation at HLS.
 The Harvard Law School Office of the Registrar can advise students on comparable courses.

 Law courses taken at HLS by the transfer student–including first-year Law School courses and qualifying courses taken after matriculation to bring the transfer student into compliance with the School’s first-year requirements–may be used toward the upper-level credit requirements.
 Additionally, such law courses will count in overall performance in the 2L or 3L year according to the rules set forth in the Harvard Law School Handbook of Academic Policies.